Titaniel3/ASDA_2025_Group_1_Portfolio_new/reports/week_11_group_1_report.md

 ![alt text](../additional_material/Plots/w11.11.png)

 This dendogram shows how the hierarchical clustering of the songs into multiple groups in different steps.
+Songs that merge at lower distances are more similar in terms of their audio features, while merges at higher distances indicate greater dissimilarity.

 ![alt text](../additional_material/Plots/w11.12.png)